 Stock Valuation Tools

 The PEG Ratio should be one of the tools in your valuation tool box.
-Here are some other valuation tools to consider:
+There are MANY valuation tools to explore in the Investment Analysis Category of this blog.

 Use stock valuation tools such as the PEG Ratio to evaluate and compare companies.
 The ratio provides insight into the trade off between the price of the stock, the earnings per share, and company’s expected growth rate!